Created by the Ask Leif Team — Reviewed and Edited by Shane

 Prepare for the ultimate Icelandic adventure: a 12-day Ring Road journey that dares to venture where most itineraries don't—into the majestic Westfjords.
 This isn't just a drive; it's an immersion into Iceland's wildest, most dramatic landscapes, from the Golden Circle's iconic powerhouses to the serene, untouched beauty of the Westfjords.
 You'll witness the raw power of nature, discover hidden gems, and experience the profound solitude that only Iceland can offer.

 Unlike standard 10-day routes that merely skim the surface, our meticulously crafted itinerary ensures you experience the full spectrum of Iceland's wonders, including the remote and breathtaking Westfjords.
 Imagine standing before Dynjandi's bridal veil cascade, exploring the charming fishing villages of Ísafjörður, and traversing roads that feel like the edge of the world.
-This is your chance to truly disconnect and embrace the untamed spirit of the land of fire and ice.
+This is your chance to truly disconnect and embrace the geothermal wonders of the Reykjanes Peninsula.

 This guide is for the intrepid traveler seeking more than just snapshots; it's for those who crave authentic experiences and a deeper connection with nature.
 We'll navigate you through the must-sees and the hidden treasures, providing insider tips and specific recommendations that transform a good trip into an unforgettable odyssey.
 Get ready to discover the Iceland that few ever truly see.